jasminetor/FPRC/README.md

 	- `performance`: strategies performance, contains "total_wealth", "sharpe ratio", "information ratio", "alpha", "beta", "annualized_return", "annualized_volatility", "drawdown_period", "max_drawdown", "annual_turnover", "mean_excess_return", "calmar ratio", "run_time".

-	- `heatmaps`: calculate the heat maps of DMR strategy in all the dataset.
+	- `heatmaps`: calculate the heat maps of FPRC strategy in all the dataset.

-	- `heatmaps_alpha`: calculate the heat maps of alpha_k of DMR strategy in all the dataset.
+	- `heatmaps_alpha`: calculate the heat maps of alpha_k of FPRC strategy in all the dataset.

 		for example: `--r="performance"` will calculate the performance of all the strategies.